passwall/passwall-server/CONTRIBUTING.md

 How to report a bug
 ------------

-You can even include a template so people can just copy-paste (again, less work for you).

 When filing an issue, make sure to answer these five questions:
 1. What version of Go are you using (go version)?
 2. What operating system and processor architecture are you using?